This procedure is done to return a

 —blocks pain and keeps you asleep through the surgery

 - Local anesthesia—numbs the area; given as an injection (You may also be given a sedative.)

 The doctor will make a cut in the skin covering the break.
 This is to expose the bone fragments.
 The bone fragments will be moved into their normal position.
-Screws, a plate with screws, or a rod may be used to hold the bones in place.
+Screws, a plate with screws, or a rod may be used inside the body or an external frame fixed to the bone fragments may be used to hold the bones in place.
 The doctor will close the incision with stitches.
 The area will be protected with a splint or cast and dressings.

 Open Reduction of Tibia

 Copyright © Nucleus Medical Media, Inc.